Norse group: Subcategorization

-Besides their main groups, they also speculated on links between Hyrrokkin and Greip, and between Thrymr and S/2004 S 7.
-They noted that other than Phoebe being distinctly separate from all other moons, clustering in the Norse group was not obvious.
+Besides their main groups, they also speculated on links between Hyrrokkin and Greip, and between Thrymr and Saturn LXVII.
+They remarked that other than Phoebe being distinctly separate from all other moons, clustering in the retrogrades was not obvious.

-Also in 2018, Holt et al. used a technique called cladistics to split the retrograde satellites into two main parts.
-They acknowledged the Norse group, or what they called the "Phoebe Family", as a distinct class of moons, on equal ranks with the "Siarnaq Family" and the "Albiorix Family" (Inuit group and Gallic group respectively).
+Also in 2018, Holt et al. used a technique called cladistics to split the retrograde satellites, or what they called the "Phoebe Family", into two main parts.
 They separated the Norse group into two "subfamilies", which they named them the "Aegir subfamily" and the "Ymir subfamily", named after their largest members.
 The Aegir subfamily contained the following ten moons: Mundilfari, Jarnsaxa, Bergelmir, Suttungr, Farbauti, Aegir, Fornjot, S/2006 S 1, S/2007 S 2, and S/2007 S 3.
-The Ymir subfamily contained the following 16 moons: Skathi, S/2004 S 13, S/2004 S 17, Greip, Hyrrokkin, Hati, Ymir, Narvi, Surtur, S/2004 S 12, Skoll, Thrymr, Kari, S/2006 S 3, Bestla, and S/2004 S 7.
+The Ymir subfamily contained the following 16 moons: Skathi, S/2004 S 13, S/2004 S 17, Greip, Hyrrokkin, Hati, Ymir, Narvi, Surtur, S/2004 S 12, Skoll, Thrymr, Kari, S/2006 S 3, Bestla, and Saturn LXVII.
 Only three Norse moons were not in these two subfamilies: Phoebe, which was by itself, and Fenrir and Loge, which they linked together as a pair.

-Ashton et al. (2021) chose to split off the Norse satellites with inclinations within 3° of Phoebe's into a "Phoebe subgroup", and suggested that the remainder of the Norse group could likely be subdivided further.
-They based this on the fact that Phoebe by itself should be involved in half of all collisions between Saturn's irregular moons, and concluded from this that a collisional family resulting from these events could feasibly exist.
-The subgroup contained 11 out of 46 Norse moons, and they were Phoebe, Ymir, Suttungr, Thrymr, Greip, Angrboda, Skrymir, Gerd, Alvaldi, S/2007 S 2, and S/2007 S 3.

-Ashton et al. (2025) opted to distribute the Norse group into three subgroups based on subtle features in the cumulative inclination distribution of the moons, though they noted that defining the subgroups on inclination alone was likely to produce some interlopers that were put in the wrong subgroup.
-The subgroups (each named after their largest member) proposed were:
+Ashton et al. (2021) chose to split off the Norse satellites with inclinations within 3° of Phoebe's into a "Phoebe subgroup", comprising 11 out of 46 total, and suggested that the remainder of the Norse group could likely be subdivided further.
+They based this on the fact that Phoebe by itself should be involved in half of all collisions between Saturn's irregular moons, and concluded that a collisional family resulting from these events could feasibly exist.
+Building off this work, Ashton et al. (2025) opted to distribute the Norse group into three subgroups, each named after their largest member, based on subtle features in the cumulative inclination distribution of the moons.
+Though they noted that defining the subgroups on inclination alone was likely to produce some interlopers that were put in the wrong subgroup, they also did not claim that every subgroup was representative of a collisional family.
+The subgroups proposed were: